vmware-tanzu/velero/design/cli-install-changes.md

 This document proposes users could benefit from a more intuitive and self-documenting CLI setup as compared to our existing CLI UX.
 Ultimately, it is proposed that a recipe-style CLI flow for installation, configuration and use would greatly contribute to this purpose.

-Also, the `install` command currently can be reused to update Velero configurations, a behavior more appropriate for a commands named something other than`install`.
+Also, the `install` command currently can be reused to update Velero deployment configurations.
+For server and restic related install and configurations, settings will be moved to under `velero config`.

 ## High-Level Design